sosaucily/openure/README.md

 Openure exposes the internal variables of Backbone Views on a page.
 Just CMND-SHIFT-click on the view, and an interactive JS console opens in page.

+For now, CMND-SHIFT-click on the same view to close.

 [screenshot should go here]

 The following variables are defined in the interactive terminal (and the standard chrome console as well, for now).